Legislature(2025 - 2026)GRUENBERG 120

 PHIL DOHERTY, Executive Director, Southeast Alaska Seiners

-for nearly 30 years, followed by 15 years as Executive Director
+years, followed by 15 years as Executive Director of the

-specific candidate, Phil wishes to highlight a significant
+specific candidate, Mr. Doherty said he wishes to highlight a

-issue: for the first time in his 50 years of involvement in
+significant issue: for the first time in his 50 years of

-Alaska's fisheries, there is no representation from Southeast
+involvement in Alaska's fisheries, there is no representation

-from Southeast Alaska on the board is crucial.
-Phil urges the
+representation from Southeast Alaska on the board is crucial.

-committee and the state to ensure that in future appointments, a
+Phil urges the committee and the state to ensure that in future

-candidate from Southeast Alaska is considered, so that the
+appointments, a candidate from Southeast Alaska is considered,

-region's interests and expertise are properly represented on the
+so that the region's interests and expertise are properly

 11:16:16 AM

-Irwin to the Board of Fisheries.
-The speaker is testifying on
+Irwin's appointment to the Board of Fisheries.
+She clarified

-fairness, ensuring all voices are heard.
-She expressed
+all voices are heard.
+She expressed confidence in Ms. Irwin's

-confidence in Olivia's dedication and ability to fight for
+dedication and ability to fight for equitable solutions,

 11:17:34 AM

+Irwin's appointment to the Board of Fisheries.
+While he is a

+member of the Board of Game, he clarified that his views are his

+own and do not represent the board.
+As an Alaskan and a user of

+wild fish resources, he strongly supports the appointment of Ms.

 Irwin to the Board of Fisheries.
-While he is a member of the

-Board of Game, he clarifies that his views are his own and do

-not represent the board.
-As an Alaskan and a user of wild fish

-resources, he strongly supports the appointment of Olivia Irwin

-to the Board of Fisheries.
-He first met Olivia several years
+He first met Ms. Irwin several

-ago when she was part of a wood bison reintroduction team at
+years ago when she was part of a wood bison reintroduction team

-plan, Olivia played a key role in developing compromise
+plan, Ms. Irwin played a key role in developing compromise

 solutions to move the project forward.
 He later attended

-meetings with her focused on addressing historically low returns
+meetings with Ms. Irwin focused on addressing historically low

-of Yukon Chinook and chum salmon.
-Additionally, he witnessed
+returns of Yukon Chinook and chum salmon.
+Additionally, he

-her leadership as Co-Chair of the Minto-Nenana AC Advisory
+witnessed her leadership as Co-Chair of the Minto-Nenana AC

 consideration for all attendees.
-Olivia is well-versed in
+He said Ms. Irwin is well-

-consistently brings fresh, innovative ideas to discussions.
-Al
+and consistently brings fresh, innovative ideas to discussions.

-believes her age is an asset, as her generation will be most
+He said he considers her age an asset, as her generation will be

-affected by current board decisions.
-She has demonstrated the
+most affected by current board decisions.
+She has demonstrated

-ability to study, research, and analyze issues while listening
+the ability to study, research, and analyze issues while

-to multiple perspectives.
-Her skill in synthesizing this
+listening to multiple perspectives.
+Her skill in synthesizing

-Fisheries, emphasizing that her youthfulness, knowledge of the
+the Board of Fisheries, emphasizing that her youthfulness,

-process, and strong communication skills will bring valuable new
+knowledge of the process, and strong communication skills will

 11:19:39 AM

-Olivia Irwin to the Board of Fisheries.
-He is a resident of
+Olivia Irwin's appointment to the Board of Fisheries.
+He is a

-North Pole, Alaska and testifying on his own behalf.
-He has
+resident of North Pole, Alaska, and testifying on his own

-served three terms on the Board of Fisheries and is the longest-
+behalf.
+He has served three terms on the Board of Fisheries and

-serving member of the Pacific Salmon Commission.
-He remains
+is the longest-serving member of the Pacific Salmon Commission.

-active as a member of the Fairbanks Fish and Game Advisory
+He remains active as a member of the Fairbanks Fish and Game

-alarming declinessummer chum salmon returns are down to just 4%
+salmon returns are down to just 4 percent of the long-term

-of the long-term average, and Chinook salmon are at only 20% of
+average, and Chinook salmon are at only 20 percent of their

 appointment to the Board of Fisheries.
 He shares this